idgst-info/idgst-archive/README.md

 sbt run
 ```

-After that REST APU is available on http://localhost:9000
+After that REST API is available on http://localhost:9000

 ## How to build for production